warpdotdev/keysets/README.md

 If you decide that you don't like a preset and want to restore your previous settings, follow these steps:

 1. Delete `~/.warp/keybindings.yaml`
-2. Rename the back up you created in step (2) above back to `keybindings.yaml`
+2. Rename the back-up you created in step (2) above back to `keybindings.yaml`
 3. Restart Warp

 ## Contribution